nicholasdegrate/many-to-many-relationship-ex-ruby/README.md

 # This is a example of many-to-many relationship ruby

-    # many-to-many example from Evan Wang
+    # many-to-many example by Evan Wang
         - video: https://www.youtube.com/watch?v=gjVcYv_qm6s
         ****no sound****